hasderhi/Code-Editor/readme.md

 ### Auto Save

 If activated the editor will automatically save your changes every 10 seconds until disabled by clicking the button again.
-You can change the interval in line 547:
+You can change the interval in the code:

 ```python
 def auto_save(self):